mesonbuild/meson/docs/markdown/Unit-tests.md

 If you enable coverage measurements by giving Meson the command line flag `-Db_coverage=true`, you can generate coverage reports.
 Meson will autodetect what coverage generator tools you have installed and will generate the corresponding targets.
 These targets are `coverage-xml` and `coverage-text` which are both provided by [Gcovr](http://gcovr.com) and `coverage-html`, which requires [Lcov](https://ltp.sourceforge.io/coverage/lcov.php) and [GenHTML](https://linux.die.net/man/1/genhtml).

-The the output of these commands is written to the log directory `meson-logs` in your build directory.
+The output of these commands is written to the log directory `meson-logs` in your build directory.

 Parallelism
 --